compono/idibu-api/webservices/README.md

 ### Disclaimer
-Please keep in mind that any requests performed as part of these webservices should be sent as `application/x-www-form-urlencoded`.
+Please keep in mind that any parameters sent as part of POST requests to these webservices should be sent as form parameters (`content-type: application/x-www-form-urlencoded`), not as URL parameters.

 ### Contents